Diligent Work–Frugal Study Movement: Origins

-The Diligent Work-Frugal Study program
+The Diligent Work–Frugal Study program

 The outbreak of war in 1914 led France to recruit Chinese workers for factory work and heavy manual labor.
 The Chinese Labor Corps in France eventually brought more than 130,000 workers, mostly from North China villages.
 In June 1915, Li and his Paris friends took this opportunity to provide schooling and training.
 The Work-Study program was renewed, though on a different basis, bringing less educated workers rather than students.
 By March 1916 their Paris group, the Société Franco-Chinoise d'Education (华法教育会 (華法敎育會, Huáfǎ jiàoyùhuì)) was directly involved in recruiting and training these workers.
 The Société had well-placed French backers, mostly on the political left, including Alphonse Aulard, the first president of the Société, a professor of French history at the Sorbonne; Marius Moutet, vice-president and a socialist member of the National Assembly from Lyon; and Édouard Herriot, mayor of Lyon.
 They pressed the French government to give the Chinese workers technical education as well as factory work.
 Li wrote extensive articles in the Chinese Labor Journal (Huagong zazhi), which introduced readers to Western science, arts, fiction, and current events.

 By 1917, the Society had established feeder schools in Beijing, Baoding, and Changxingdian, in North China.
 Students in Hunan wanted to found a preparatory school, but the provincial government at Changsha refused to help.
 A delegation went to Beijing in February 1918 to consult with Li and Cai.
 The financial support they obtained from the Beijing government attracted even more students from Hunan, including Mao Zedong.
+While Mao raised funds for the movement, he did not himself study abroad pursuant to it.
 Cai and Li told student leaders that the government had little money but would lend them transportation funds, in return, students would be expected to teach laborers in France.
 The first group of thirty students to go to France repaid the loan within five months, allowing two groups a year to follow.

 The new students came from a wide background.
 The Work-Study movement now offered overseas study to those whose education stopped at the middle-school level or below.
 The preparatory schools at Baoding and Changxingdian required only that applicants have basic Chinese and that they not possess "bad habits" such as smoking or gambling.
 The low tuition fees charged by the preparatory schools and the specially reduced boat fares Li Shizeng negotiated with French authorities also increased the numbers of students who could come on the program.